elmerdotdev/ciccc-node-js-lab-1/README.md

-# NodeJS - Lab Day 1
+# NodeJS - User Profile with Authentication

 **Goal:** Create a mini user profile system using Node.js and Express (MVC pattern) for the backend and Astro for the frontend/view.